PlayStation Network: Trophies

-Usage in PC ports
+Usage in Microsoft Windows games

-Starting around 2020, Sony began releasing ports of its first-party games for Windows computers.
+Starting around 2020, Sony began releasing ports of its first-party games for Microsoft Windows computers.
 After the release of Helldivers 2 in 2024, Sony added a requirement that users must use a free PlayStation Network account to play the game, which was met with criticism online as PSN availability was limited to a select number of regions, rendering the game unplayable for many.
 While Sony reversed this decision later, several of the Windows ports that followed included the PSN requirement, including for single-player games such as God of War Ragnarök and Horizon Zero Dawn Remastered.
-Sony changed this practice in January 2025, committing to releasing the PSN requirement as only option and will work to remove the requirement from previously released games, while offering an incentive to players to use a PSN account to register within the game, tracking trophies and friends, and to receive in-game rewards.
+Sony changed this practice in January 2025, committing to releasing the PSN requirement as only optional and will work to remove the requirement from previously released games, whilst offering an incentive to players using a PSN account to register within the game, tracking trophies and friends, and to receive in-game rewards.

 PlayStation Plus

 PlayStation Plus (PS Plus) is a paid tiered subscription service that provides users with access to premium features.
 These features include access to online multiplayer, exclusive discounts on the PlayStation Store, the ability to upload up to 100 GB of saved game files to PlayStation servers, and three games available to download each month.
 These features are available to all subscribers.
 The "Extra" tier provides access to a wide catalogue of 400+ PlayStation 4 and PlayStation 5 games.
 Moreover, the "Extra" tier also unlocks a catalogue of Ubisoft+ classics.
 The "Premium" (also known as "Deluxe") tier adds access to downloadable PlayStation, PlayStation 2, and PlayStation Portable games, access to limited trials of select games, and (in some regions) the ability to cloud stream certain PlayStation, PS2, PS3, PS4, PS5 and PSP games.
-For all tiers of subscription, users can choose between monthly, quarterly, or annual payment.
+For all tiers of subscription, users can choose between monthly, quarterly, or annual payments.

-Furthermore, all PS Plus tiers have the Game Help feature; a PlayStation 5 exclusive that provides spoiler-free hints and tips while playing supported games.
-Game Help can range from a nudge in the right direction, to a full video walkthrough which can be pinned to the side of the screen to refer to while playing.
+Furthermore, all PS Plus tiers have the Game Help feature, a PlayStation 5 exclusive that provides spoiler-free hints and tips while playing supported games.
+Game Help can range from a nudge in the right direction to a full video walkthrough which can be pinned to the side of the screen to refer to while playing.

 Monthly games

 Membership includes access to a rotating selection of games, with the selection varying based on PlayStation Store region.
 New titles are announced every month, to be downloaded immediately or added to a library for later access, before being replaced by a new selection of games.
 Members can keep all games in their library as long as they remain a member of PlayStation Plus.
 If their membership lapses, these games will become inaccessible.
 Once membership is renewed, the games will become unlocked again.
-In late June 2020, it was announced that PS Plus will expand its capacity of accessible games from two to three for its 10th anniversary.
+In late June 2020, it was announced that PS Plus would expand its capacity of accessible games from two to three for its 10th anniversary.